hyperledger/indy-hipe/text/protocols/semver.md

 ways, must result in an [increase of the major version of the protocol/primary message family](https://semver.org/#spec-item-8).

+Because protocol handling choices depend mainly on major and minor version numbers, protocol versions are often simplified to major.minor.
+However, more complex versions do have defined behavior, and should be handled correctly by agents.

 ### Version Negotiation

 The semver portion of a [message type or protocol identifier URI](uris.md) is